eleonoraparlanti/nirspecIFU-extended/README.md

 ```

-If successful you should see these lines commented:
+If successful, you should see these lines commented:
 ```python
      #if detector == "NRS2" and grating.endswith("M"):
          # Mid-resolution gratings do not project on NRS2.